pedscoffee/PhysicianPromptEngineering/_posts/2025-11-06-Large-Language-Models-for-clinical-decision-making-support.md

 author: pedscoffee
 categories: [AI, Healthcare, Medical Education, Clinical Practice]
 tags: [LLM, clinical decision support, medical AI, metacognition, socratic questioning, physician workflow, quality improvement, medical education, expert support, clinical reasoning]
 excerpt: "Instead of trying to make LLMs into omniscient AI attendings, physicians should leverage them for what they do best: pattern matching enables asking thoughtful questions that can improve metacognition and clinical reasoning.
-The real value isn't in prompting deeper reflection."
+The real value is in prompting deeper reflection."
 ---

 Large language models and artificial intelligence should be used to support experts by asking thoughtful questions targeting a physician's metacognition, not by pretending to teach topics they don't actually understand.